rnglab/koala/README.md

 Welcome to Koala.

-Koala is real minimal javascript framework for mobile aplications and can make some operations with DOM(document object model).
+Koala is a real minimal javascript framework for hybrid mobile aplications.

-Koala is simple and not includes any other framework.

 **History :**

-I wrote this very basic framework( koala is a small js object ) for my mobile applications in short time.
-You know, modern and big frameworks (like jquery) registers many events in dom.
-Jquery effects, events and other some methods are uses high cpu and memory recources.
+I wrote koala.js for my hybrid mobile application in short time.
+You know, modern frameworks like jquery registers many events in dom.
+Effects, events and other some methods are uses high cpu and memory recources.
 For any mobile device that means performance problems.
-If you are developing with phonegap or any html5 framework, memory and cpu usage is very important for you.
+If you are developing mobile apps based on cordova - phonegag, you have to optimize your apps memory and cpu usage.

 Whatever, basicly i devoloped koala for this point.
-Koala works for simple actions(show,hide,select,fadeIn..) in dom with low recource(cpu,memory) usage and not includes any other big framework.
+Koala works for simple actions(show,hide,select,fadeIn..) with low recource(cpu,memory) usage and not includes any other framework.
 Koala has very simple code and many lost features then other complex frameworks.

 **Functions :**